-There is nothing Obama cannot tell some of the dictators on the phone than dragging them to the White House and giving them undeserved red carpet and photo opportunity.
+African leaders democrats, and dictators like Mr. Desalegn are coming to the USA under the invitation of President Obama for a roundtable discussion on Africa.
 It would have been more natural to invite only those countries respecting and applying democratic principles.
-Winning and dinning with African dictators will mean nothing unless he has a concrete plan and he can make it stick.
+Furthermore, winning and dinning with African dictators will mean nothing unless President Obama has a concrete plan and he can make it stick.